apfurlan/Cloud_Data_Engineer/Module_3/README.md

 &nbsp;

-This repository contians the files of bootcamp [Egenhario/(a) de Dados Cloud](https://www.igti.com.br/bootcamp/engenheiro-de-dados-cloud) do [IGTI](https://www.igti.com.br/) module 3.
 This module was dedicated to studying the processing of massive data by using [Pyspark](https://spark.apache.org/docs/latest/api/python/).
 The topics covered here will be :

 &nbsp;